Monu-11/expense-tracker/README.md

 # Fullstack-expense-app

 - This is a Fullstack expense app using React JS, Node JS, Express JS and MongoDB.
-- The app allows you to set a budget add expenses according to a category.
+- The app allows you to set a budget and add expenses according to a category.
 - This allows you to track your expenses over a budget.
+- It provides the analysis of budget and expenses through meaningful graphs.
 - The app also provides search functionality, pagination, soft delete.
 - The below video gives a demo on the Fullstack expense app.